-Get a few staff members go through the Scrum Master certification course and get certified.
+Get a few staff members to go through the Scrum Master certification course and get certified.
 All team members should read the Scrum Guide.
-First create a product backlog and then a sprint backlog.
+First, create a product backlog and then a sprint backlog.
 Conduct a sprint planning meeting and run your first sprint.
 Only use some key aspects of Scrum the first time.
 What is important is to conduct the review and retrospective meetings at the end.
 Implement all aspects of Scrum over time.
 We also recommend to use test-driven development together with scrum and have developers start to write test-cases before writing the code and to use a build server to constantly verify that the code doesn’t break and that unit tests pass.

 How we made the journey

 Gislen Software is a Swedish owned Agile Software consulting company located in India and we work predominantly with clients in the UK and Scandinavia.
 Gislen Software has used Agile for almost 10 years.
 We started without really understanding the paradigm.
 The result came once we understood the agile philosophy.
 Over the last 5 years or so we have learned to become more and more agile.
 Before we started our agile journey there was a lot of stress and challenges.
 While Scrum does not solve all problems, it certainly makes life simpler.
 We have found that a lot has to do with building an agile culture.
 In our experience Scrum and agile development delivers!